-Bound together by the waters of the Mississippi River and the Hiawatha Valley, Minnesota State College-Southeast Technical is set in one of the nature's beauty spots of the Upper Midwest.
+Bound together by the waters of the Mississippi River and the Hiawatha Valley, Minnesota State College Southeast is set in one of the nature's beauty spots of the Upper Midwest.
 The links between the two cities traverse several centuries as the areas were connected by paths the local Native American tribes used for travel between the respective locations.
 Its location provides opportunity for convenient access to a metropolitan area as well the security and hospitality of small cities.
 The college enjoys a regional reputation for the quality of its graduates and programs.

 The Red Wing Community